purchasingtoolpak/lanyon/_posts/2017-06-10-relationship-segmentation-template.md

 4. **Assets & Resources** - degree to which a supplier partnership can share assets and resources
 5. **Corporate Compatibility** - commitment and support to partnering for achievement of long-term goals

+### Understanding Compatibility Drivers Increases Purchasing Power ###

+Matching category needs with supplier capabilities will increase purchasing power.
+For example, a procurement category that drives significant value for the organization should not be supported by a supplier with only transactional capabilities.
+Procurement will drive purchasing power by developing suppliers that can achieve strategic value.

 Here is a screenshot of the relationship segmentation assessment template.
 <div style="text-align:left" markdown="1">
  ![relationship-segmentation-template]({{site.baseurl}}/img/relationship-segmentation-template.png)
 </div>

-To download this free procurement template go to this link; <a href="https://github.com/purchasingtoolpak/purchasingtoolpak/blob/master/strategic-sourcing/strategy-development/relationship-segmentation-template.xlsx">relationship segmentation template</a> and click on the download button.
+To download this free procurement template go to this link; <a href="https://github.com/purchasingtoolpak/purchasingtoolpak/raw/master/strategic-sourcing/strategy-development/relationship-segmentation-template.xlsx">relationship segmentation template</a>.
 You can download all the free procurement templates at this <a href="http://purchasingtoolpak.com/#download-procurement-templates">link</a>.

 If you have questions or comments please contact me through this link:
 [http://purchasingtoolpak.com/#contact](http://purchasingtoolpak.com/#contact-purchasing-toolpak "Contact Purchasing Toolpak")